-Knowledge, as I use the term, is the information that humanity has recorded in a medium and improved over time.
+Knowledge, as I use this term, is the information that humanity has recorded in a medium and improved over time.
 There are two crucial parts to this definition.
-The first is ‘recorded in a medium’, which allows information to be shared across time and space.
-The second is ‘improved over time’, which separates knowledge from mere information.
+The first is “recorded in a medium,” which allows information to be shared across time and space.
+The second is “improved over time,” which separates knowledge from mere information.

-My definition of knowledge is intentionally broad and includes not just technical and scientific knowledge but art, music and literature.
+My definition of knowledge is intentionally broad, and includes not just technical and scientific knowledge but art, music and literature.
 But it excludes anything that is either ephemeral or not subject to improvement.
-Modern computers produce tons of recorded information that are not subsequently analyzed.
+Modern computers, for example, produce tons of recorded information that are not subsequently analyzed or integrated into any process of progressive bettering.
 The reasons for this definition of knowledge will become clear as I use the term in the following sections and throughout the book.